1gjunior/Ryzen_5_2400G-RX_480-Hackintosh/README.md

 - Secure Boot: Disabled
 - CSM: Disabled

-1. Make bootable usb from Olarila from [here](https://dortania.github.io/OpenCore-Install-Guide/installer-guide)
+1. Make bootable usb from Opencore using GibMacOS from [here](https://dortania.github.io/OpenCore-Install-Guide/installer-guide)

 2. Follow the instructions, use config2.plist for booting